bmlewandowski/anything_llm_conversation/README.md

 **Keep health checks enabled if:**
-- You have a failover endpoint configured
-- You need automatic endpoint switching for high availability
-- You want the connectivity binary sensor to stay up to date
+- You want the connectivity binary sensor to stay current
+- You want fast-fail behavior when the server is temporarily unavailable

 ### Configurable Timeouts